meilisearch/documentation/resources/faq.md

 - [Stop words](/reference/features/stop_words.md) are essential to reducing database size
 - Not all attributes need to be [searchable](/reference/features/field_properties.md#searchable-fields).
 Avoid indexing unique IDs.

-## Why does MeiliSearch send data to Amplitude?
+## Why does MeiliSearch send data to Segment?
 Does MeiliSearch track its users?

 **MeiliSearch will never track or identify individual users**.
-That being said, we do use Amplitude to collect anonymous data about user trends and bug reports.
+That being said, we do use Segment to collect anonymous data about user trends, feature usage, and bugs.

 You can read more about what metrics we collect, why we collect them, and how to disable it on our [telemetry page](/learn/what_is_meilisearch/telemetry.md).
-Transparency is very important to us, so if you feel we are lacking in this area please [open an issue](https://github.com/meilisearch/documentation/issues/new/choose) and let us know! ❤️
+Issues of transparency and privacy are very important to us, so if you feel we are lacking in this area please [open an issue](https://github.com/meilisearch/documentation/issues/new/choose) or send an email to our dedicated email address: [privacy@meilisearch.com](mailto:privacy@meilisearch.com).

 ## Why does MeiliSearch crash when I try to add documents?